-Susan Campbell Bartoletti and Mitali Perkins have served separately on the faculty of multiple workshops, and they come together each year for our DIY Repair Kit for Writers: Get Your Fixer-Upper Ready to Sell.
+Susan Campbell Bartoletti and Mitali Perkins have served separately on the faculty of multiple workshops, and they come together each year for DIY Repair Kit for Writers: Get Your Fixer-Upper Ready to Sell.
 Together they are a faculty force to be reckoned with!
 Get to know them better, and find out more about the workshop below.

 Interview with Susan Campbell Bartoletti